larsver/folint/folint-in-editors/folint-vscode/README.md

 Now there will appear a search box.
 Here choose "Tasks: run task" and then the "FOLint".
 This will execute FOLint on you .idp file you have open.
 And some red and orange lines will appear in your code.

 It is also possible to add a key binding to execute this task.
+Instead of manually execute the task.